titon/toolkit/docs/en/support/compatibility.md

 * [IE8](https://github.com/WebReflection/ie8)
 * [DOM4](https://github.com/WebReflection/dom4)

-### Unsupported Components ###
+### Unsupported Plugins ###

-On top of the features above not being supported, the following Toolkit components are not supported in IE 8.
+On top of the features above not being supported, the following Toolkit plugins are not supported in IE 8.

 * [Input](../components/input.md)
 * [Matrix](../components/matrix.md)